-We believe that every person in Queensland – regardless of where they come from, who they pray to, their gender, who they love, how or where they live – deserves the right to freely participate and have fair opportunities in society.
-While some people from CALD backgrounds experience success and enjoy positive outcomes, the current reality is that a significant proportion of people from CALD communities experience barriers, prejudice, discrimination and racism.
+We believe that every person in Queensland deserves equality, opportunity and wellbeing.
+While most people from CALD backgrounds experience success and enjoy positive outcomes, a significant proportion of people from CALD communities experience barriers, prejudice, discrimination and racism.

 QCOSS’s Multicultural Policy Officer works together with key community stakeholders, multicultural organisations and our members to identify the needs and issues that affect people in Queensland from CALD backgrounds who are experiencing disadvantage resulting in social, political and economic marginalisation.